I do not want my property address to be included in the proposed city of Greenhaven

 I petition the Georgia General Assembly not to include my property address as a registered voter and property owner in the boundary of the proposed new city of Greenhaven.
 I do not want my property address to be included in the proposed new city of Greenhaven located in South DeKalb County.

-There is a bill (HB644) pending in the Georgia State legislature to create a new city and you would be automatically included unless you express your opposition to being included in the new city boundary.
+There is an effort in the Georgia State legislature to create a new city and you would be automatically included unless you express your opposition to being included in the new city boundary.

 This petition is to indicate that you do not want to be included in a city of Greenhaven boundary.
 It does have an impact on whether there is an referendum at this point.
 This petition allows you as a resident to have a voice at the front-end of the process and not just at the end of the process which is the referendum.
 Many states have a petition process.